Outdoor cooking: Backwoods cooking, without utensils

-Backwoods cooking is a method of cooking without the use of kitchen implements.
+Backwood cooking is a method of cooking without the use of kitchen implements.
 It commonly takes place in the backwoods, often in combination with wild or conventional camping.
 Some variants of backwoods cooking allow the use of items of cookware such as a cooking pot; however there are many recipes without any.
-Some backwoods alternatives to cookware include: aluminium foil, fruit skins and heated stones.
+Some backwoods alternatives to cookware include aluminium foil, fruit skins, and heated stones.
 Traditionally backwoods cooking takes place over a wood-burning fire because wood is the most available fuel source in the backwoods.
 As a result, some recipes include information about the intensity of the fire to be used.

 Backwoods cooking is widely practiced within the Scouting movement.
 While it is most associated with scouting today, the term "backwoods cooking" pre-dates Scouting by at least 25 years.
-Within scouting it may also be known as "lightweight cooking," which may also have a focus on using aluminium foil for cookware for much lighter weight cooking.
+Within scouting it may also be known as "lightweight cooking," which may also have a focus on using aluminum foil for cookware for much lighter-weight cooking.

 Scouts around the world take part in different backwoods cooking competitions.
 These competitions are often local in scope, group or district competitions, but some are held by national scout associations; such as that held by the Scout Association of Malta.